brandonwang5-ai/digital-forensics-labs-/lab-3-recovering-deleted-damaged-files/README.md

 # Summary and Key Takeways

-The main takeaways I had from this Lab was that deleting a file does not immediately remove the file's data.
+The main takeaways I had from this lab was that deleting a file does not immediately remove the file's data.
 This turns out to be a key forensic principle.
 So what actually happens?
 The operating system only removes the references to the file while still leaving the underlying data intact until it is overwritten.
 Utilizing Autopsy, E3, and PhotoRec, I was able to successfully recover deleted evidence from NTFS, Ext4, FAT32, and APFS files systems.
 I recovered through both metadata based restoration as well as signature based data carving techniques.
 Ultimately, deleted data remains a viable source of forensic evidence that most people being investigated probably aren't aware about.
 It's viable unless the data is securely overwritten or physically destroyed.